-19.84 The FCA will apply the approach to publicity that it has outlined in EG 6.
-However, as the Money Laundering Regulations do not require the FCA to issue final notices, the FCA will above.
+The FCA will apply the approach to publicity that it has outlined in EG 6.
+However, as the Money Laundering Regulations do not require the FCA to issue final notices, the FCA will publish such information about the matter to which the decision notice relates as it considers appropriate.
+This will generally involve publishing the decision notice on the FCA's website, with or without an accompanying press release, and updating the Public Register.

-Register.